Cosmos Club: Related organizations

 Many organizations were founded at the Cosmos Club, including the National Geographic Society in 1888, The Wilderness Society in 1935, and the Washington Academy of Sciences.
 The American Institute of Physics also formed at the Cosmos Club on May 3, 1931.

-Since 1887, the Philosophical Society of Washington (also known as PSW Science) meets at the assembly hall of the Cosmos Club, now is called the John Wesley Powell auditorium.
+Since 1887, the Philosophical Society of Washington, also known as PSW Science, meets at the assembly hall of the Cosmos Club, now called the John Wesley Powell auditorium in honor of John Wesley Powell.
 The Explorer's Club, the Geological Society of Washington, the Council on Foreign Relations, and the Washington Academy of Sciences also regularly met at the Cosmos Club.
-Other organizations that used the Cosmos Club's facilities many times include The Columbia Historical Society (now the Historical Society of Washington, D.C.), the Cosmotographers (a camera club), the Friday Morning Music Club, and the Literary Society of Washington.
+Other organizations that used the Cosmos Club's facilities include The Columbia Historical Society, now the Historical Society of Washington, D.C., the Cosmotographers (a camera club), the Friday Morning Music Club, and the Literary Society of Washington.

 Membership

 On November 16, 1903, when the Cosmos Club celebrated its 25th anniversary, the membership had grown from the original twelve to 567: 408 residents, 159 non-residents.
 As of 2017, the club had some 3,089 members in Full, Junior, Senior, and Emeritus categories.
 Members come from a wide variety of backgrounds, but a common theme among members is "a relation with scholarship, creative genius, or intellectual distinction".
 In 1904, president William Henry Holmes divided members into 11 groups for admission purposes: